-131 The Professors
+The Professors 141

-131.1 Teaching and Scholarship
+Teaching and Scholarship 141.1

 The Faculty's undergraduate program is fully accredited by the Canadian Council for Accreditation of Pharmacy programs in Canada.
-Its Graduate Studies and Research programs have been ranked by an External Review Committee as being in the top 10% in North America and in the top two in Canada.
+Its Graduate Studies and Research programs have been ranked by an External Review Committee as being in the top rankings in North America.

 Students of the Faculty continually place first in Canada in the National Pharmacy Examining Board of Canada examinations.
-In fact, they have held that honor for 13 of the past 15 years.
-In 10 of those 14 years, a student from the Faculty won the individual award for the highest achievement in these examinations in all of Canada.
+In fact, they have held that honor for 15 of the past 17 years.
+In 11 of those 17 years, a student from the Faculty won the individual award for the highest achievement in these examinations in all of Canada.

-The Faculty's researchers attract from \$1.5 to 2 million annually in external research grants and contracts.
+The Faculty's researchers attract approximately \$2 million annually in external research grants and contracts.
 The Faculty has also excelled in transferring its research technology to the marketplace.
-Eight of the University's spin-off companies originated in the Faculty of Pharmacy and Pharmaceutical Sciences.
-The Faculty is also home to three Research Chairs, the Noujaim Institute for Pharmaceutical Oncology Research and the University's SLOWPOKE nuclear reactor facility.
+Many of the University's spin-off companies originated in the Faculty of Pharmacy and Pharmaceutical Sciences.

-131.2 Members of the Faculty
+141.2 Members of the Faculty